sourcegraph/handbook/content/departments/security/tooling/entitle_request.md

 - Slack interface is available by typing /entitle or /access_request in any slack window

-## There are three ways of requesting access via Slack or Web Interface.
+## There are three types of requests in the form.

 - [Search for Permissions](entitle_request.md#search-for-permission-request)
 - [Permission Sets](entitle_request.md#permission-sets-request)